Dr Steph Fryer hcpc registered Clin Psy D BPC accredited DIT therapist

 More than 20 years of experience working in the NHS with adults presenting with mental health problems.

-I also offer training workshops to various professionals in Psychodynamic Psychotherapy and supervise a range of psychological therapists across the UK.
+I also offer training and workshops to various professionals and supervise a range of psychological therapists across the UK.

 Areas of counselling I deal with